 The Adjacent Selector is specified by a plus sign (+) in CSS and is a selector that helps in selecting an element that is immediately followed by another element where both elements have the same parent element.

-Let’s understand how to use an Adjacent Sibling Selector with the help of an example.
-In this example, we shall select those ‘h3’ elements only that are followed by an ‘h2’ element only and don’t target any other ‘h3’ element.
+Understand how to use an Adjacent Sibling Selector with the help of an example.
+In this example, you shall select those ‘h3’ elements only that are followed by an ‘h2’ element only and don’t target any other ‘h3’ element.

 <p>paragraph</p> <h3>This will not be targeted.</h3> <h1>Heading 1</h1> <h3>This will not be targeted.</h3> <h2>Heading 2</h2> <h3>This will be targeted.</h3> <h2>Heading 2</h2> <h3>This will be targeted.</h3>